willhowes/CV/README.md

 * An example of a group project I was a part of ['Angels - a Facebook copy'](https://github.com/Kaymo1990/acebook---CharliesAngels)
 * An example of a solo project: ['Bowling Scorecard](https://github.com/willhowes/bowling-challenge)

 When building projects on my own or in teams, I take a methodical approach to solving problems.
-I do not rush into writing code before carrying out any necessary planning and writing relevant tests.
-If bugs are found, I can locate the issue by taking the time to understand the error messages and using tools such as pausing the running of the code and printing the output of relevant statements.
+Before jumping into the code, I take time to plan and write a suitable first test.
+If bugs are found, I can locate the issue by reading and understanding the error messages and using tools such as pausing the running of the code and printing the output of relevant statements.

 I understand the importance of having clean and readable code.
-When taking part in group work at Makers, we woud frequently swap roles and pair partners.
-By refactoring frequently other developers in the team have been able to read and understand my code quickly.
+When taking part in group work at Makers, we frequently change pair partners and roles so each team member has exposure to every part of the code.
+Because I refactor my code frequently, other developers in the team have been able to read and understand my code quickly.

 ##### I am equipped for long term growth